michaelmayer-hpe/Labs/Docker/README.md

 ```
 httpd: Could not reliably determine the server's fully qualified domain name, using 172.17.0.5 for ServerName
 ```
+Note : The above message is just a warning, as an evidence, you can see the processes running with the next command.

 `[root@babbfd33b239 /]#` **`ps auxww |grep htt`**
 ```
 root        14  0.0  0.0 175336  6360 ?
 Ss   14:36   0:00 httpd